Call This Sunday to Get $35 OFF

 If you're bridging minor steps like between a doorway and patio, or garage and entryway, then you'll need threshold and door ramps.
 These minor-but-mighty ramps make cycling more seamless.

 It is always advisable to hire a reputable and insured company for your wheelchair ramp installation.
-The uniformed pros at Mr. Handyman are background-checked, thoroughly experienced, and have the tools to get the job done right.
+The uniformed pros at Mr. Handyman of Dallas are background-checked, thoroughly experienced, and have the tools to get the job done right.

 Read More